SCHEDULE AN IN-STORE APPOINTMENT. CLICK HERE

 Frequently Asked Questions

-Getting the right rug pad is essential for any area rug and can enhance its life.
+Getting the right pad is essential for any area rug and can enhance its life.
 You may have questions before you invest in buying one.
 Luckily, The Rug Gallery has the answers!
 Our experts have compiled a list of common questions to help with your purchasing decisions.
-The Rug Gallery has the best advice on everything from the difference between felt and rubber backings to how much cushioning is appropriate for a thin entryway carpet.
-With our help, you’ll find the perfect rug pad that works with the style, shape, and size of your rug.

-The rug pad should be about 1½ inches less than your rug around all sides.
-In total, that’s 3 inches off the width and 3 inches off the length.
-This allows the rug to lay flat on the flooring rather than being slightly elevated.
-When you have the pad extend to the full size of the rug, two things happen.
+When you have the mat extend to the full size of the rug, two things happen.
 First, it’s unsightly, and second, it raises the rug further off the floor and becomes a tripping hazard.
 It’s much safer to have the rug lay flat on the floor.

-Choosing a pad with a thickness slightly less than that of the combined height of your floor and rug will leave you with just enough cushioning and stability between them.
+Choosing a rug pad with a thickness slightly less than that of the combined height of your floor and rug will leave you with just enough cushioning and stability between them.
 Make sure you check what type of material will hold up and remain intact through prolonged use depending upon where you intend to place it.

 If you’re shopping for the perfect rug pad for your special or antique rug, The Rug Gallery is the place to go!
 With an extensive collection of pads that can be custom-cut in all shapes and sizes, we have exactly what you’re looking for.
-Whether it’s cushioning, temperature control, or extra grip—our knowledgeable staff can help you find the perfect solution.
-So why wait?
-Come in and pick up your perfect rug pad today!

 Close